What is stormwater?

 The stormwater rate will vary, depending on the following components:

-- Property type - Residential vs. ICI (Industrial, Commercial, Institutional)
+- Property type - Residential vs. Non-Residential (Industrial, Commercial, Institutional)

 - Stormwater service area – Urban vs. Rural